Capital punishment in Sweden

 Capital punishment in Sweden was last used in 1910, though it remained a legal sentence for at least some crimes until 1973.
 It is now outlawed by the Swedish Constitution, which states that capital punishment, corporal punishment, and torture are strictly prohibited.
 At the time of the abolition of the death penalty in Sweden, the legal method of execution was beheading.

-It was one of the last states in Europe to abolish the death penalty.
+In the mid-19th century, Sweden began to modernize its execution practices.
+Between 1835 and 1841, the state officially abolished "qualified" punishments.